21 Aug RESTRAINT OF TRADE AND POST-EMPLOYMENT RESTRAINTS

 - not otherwise act in breach of the restraints.

-An employee of a former employer may have no relevant solicitation restraints that may be enforceable, but there may be contractual, equitable and statutory obligations in respect of confidential information and proprietary information of a former employer.
+An employee of a former employer may have no relevant solicitation restraints that may be enforceable.
+There may be contractual, equitable and statutory obligations in respect of confidential information and proprietary information of a former employer.

-Restraint of trade and solicitation cases are often brought with and/or including claims relating to the disclosure of confidential information.
+Restraint of trade cases are often brought with and/or including claims relating to the disclosure of confidential information.

 A post-employment solicitation case may have a contractual basis.
 There are also statutory prohibitions and equitable duties relevant to breaches of confidence and use of information.
 While an employee of a former employer may have no relevant solicitation restraints, there may be contractual, equitable and statutory obligations in respect of confidential information and proprietary information of a former employer.

-In addition to the contractual obligations, statutory claims can also be made, such as those provided for in sections 182 and 183 of the Corporations Act 2001:
+In addition to the contractual obligations, statutory claims can also be made, such as those provided for in sections 182 and 183 of the Corporations Act 2001 (Cth):

 - Section 182 prohibits an employee of a corporation from improperly using their position to gain an advantage for themselves or to cause detriment to the corporation by which they are employed.